-Welcome to the homepage for McGill MATH 264 Advanced Calculus for Engineers (Winter 2018) taught by Prof. Pengfei Guan, at Jacob’s Math Help Desk!
+Welcome to the homepage for McGill MATH 264 Advanced Calculus for Engineers (Fall 2018), at Jacob’s Math Help Desk!

-- Register for MATH 264 Weekly Mastery Lectures Advanced Calculus for Engineers, Winter 2018.
+- Register for MATH 264 Weekly Mastery Lectures Advanced Calculus for Engineers, Fall 2018.

 - About the Mastery Lectures for MATH 264.